Rablidad/DLL-Injection/README.md

    LPVOID    lpvReserved
 )
 {
-  /* Code to be injected within the Executable */
+  /* Main code that will be executed within the remote process */ }`
-}`